farmOS/farmOS/docs/development/module/services.md

 query.
 This is primarily used to query for the "latest" log of an asset.
 The asset location and group membership services use this.

+Note that you must set specify whether or not you want access checking to be performed on the queried logs by running the `accessCheck()` method on the query object that is returned.
+This will determine whether or not logs that the current user does not have access to will be filtered out.
+If you are trying to find the "latest" log of an asset for a particular purpose, filtering out logs can cause inconsistent results, so typically `accessCheck(FALSE)` is necessary.
+It is the responsibility of the code that uses this service to understand the security implications of the data this returns, and perform additional access checking if necessary.

 **Methods**:

 `getQuery($options)` - Builds a log database query.